-- Rhode Island Department of Health: Several programs housed at the Department of Health address nutrition including Home Visitors, Women, Infant and Children (WIC), the Oral Health initiative and the Health Equity Institute.
-They build collaborative partnerships, train partners, foster communication between organizations addressing nutrition and physical activity, track/share data and implement PSE changes to address overweight and obesity in Rhode Island. - Rhode Island Department of Human Services Child Care Assistance Program: Eligible children and their families receive developmentally appropriate early education programs and services through qualified child-care providers.
-Support services include child health, nutrition and safety programs. - Rhode Island Food Policy Council: The mission of the RI Food Policy Council is to promote a more equitable, economically vibrant, and environmentally sustainable food system in RI.
-They create partnerships, develop policies, and advocate for improvements to the local food system to increase and expand its capacity, viability and sustainability. - Rhode Island Healthy Schools Coalition (RIHSC): The RIHSC is a community of partner organizations supporting school wellness efforts through outreach and TA including resources and tools, workshops and programs, funding opportunities and best practices to school partners statewide. - Rhode Island Kids Count: Their mission is to improve the health, safety, education, economic well-being, and development of Rhode Island's children by providing credible data to influence public policies. - Rhode Island Meals on Wheels (MOW): In 2019, partially state-funded agency coordinated home delivery of 1300 meals daily through Rhode Island; this increased to 2,748 older adults in 2020 due to the pandemic.
-It also manages 9 café meal sites for low-income older adults living in Providence.
+- Rhode Island Healthy Schools Coalition (RIHSC): The RIHSC is a community of partner organizations supporting school wellness efforts through outreach and TA including resources and tools, workshops and programs, funding opportunities and best practices - to school partners statewide. - Rhode Island Kids Count: Their mission is to improve the health, safety, education, economic well-being, and development of Rhode Island's children by providing credible data to influence public policies. - Rhode Island Meals on Wheels (MOW): In 2021, partially state-funded agency coordinated home delivered over 357,000 meals to 3,029 older adults throughout Rhode Island; It also manages 9 café meal sites for low-income older adults living in Providence and served 314 older adults there.
 RI SNAP-Ed provides nutrition information and educational materials in partnership with RI MOW to help meet the nutrition education needs of high-risk clients both homebound and attending the Providence congregate meal sites. - Rhode Island Office of Healthy Aging: The RI Office of Healthy Aging coordinates nutrition programs through 75 congregate meal sites.
-SNAP-Ed improves the distribution of nutrition information to eligible low-income older adults through nutrition education at 9 meal sites per month as well as face-to-face nutrition workshops in several agencies serving low-income senior populations.

-- Rhode Island Public Health Institute: Programs created to address major barriers to eating more fruits and vegetables as identified through a needs assessment in RI.
-Barriers include high cost of fresh fruits and vegetables, inadequate time for shopping, and limited access/poor quality fruits and vegetables in low-income neighborhoods.
+SNAP-Ed improves the distribution of nutrition information to eligible low-income older adults through nutrition education at 9 meal sites per month as well as face-toface nutrition workshops in several agencies serving low-income senior populations. - Rhode Island Public Health Institute: Programs created to address major barriers to eating more fruits and vegetables as identified through a needs assessment in RI.
+Barriers include high cost of fresh fruits and vegetables, inadequate time for shopping, and limited access/poor guality fruits and vegetables in low-income neighborhoods.
 Key programs are Food on the Move and NouRIsh campaign that addresses SNAP fruit and vegetable incentives and sugar sweetened beverages consumption. - Southside Community Land Trust (SCLT): Southside Community Land Trust serves people in economically challenged, urban neighborhoods where fresh produce is scarce and residents are at increased risk for diet-related, chronic diseases.
-SCLT educates about diet and nutrition, agriculture, farming and the environment, and in their network there are 60 gardens and farms in RI core communities.
-SCLT also manages land used by farmers to supply fresh fruits and vegetables to farmers' markets, food businesses, restaurants, and CSA's. - Women, Infant and Children (WIC): Provides nutritious foods, nutrition counseling and referrals to health and other social services to eligible low-income pregnant women, postpartum and breastfeeding women and infants up to age 5 who are at nutritional risk.
+SCLT educates about diet and nutrition, agriculture, farming and the environment, and in their network there are 58 gardens and farms in RI core communities.
+SCLT also manages land used by farmers to supply fresh fruits and vegetables to farmers' markets, food businesses, restaurants, and CSA's. - Women, Infant and Children (WIC): Provides nutritious foods, nutrition counseling and referrals to health and other social services to eligible low-income Rhode Island SNAP-Ed Plan FY 2023 pregnant women, postpartum and breastfeeding women and infants up to age 5 who are at nutritional risk.
 WIC operates in 24 locations throughout Rhode Island.